No matter what the CDC says, here’s why many scientists think the coronavirus is airborne.

 Several experts consulted by The Post offered technical critiques of Birnir’s model, but did not disagree with the main conclusion: Viral particles can build up high concentrations in spaces where the air is not adequately changed.

-“It makes sense the concentration of droplets increases over time and if they are not removed by the HVAC system, they stay in the space and increase the probability of infection,” said building engineer Raj Setty, the principal of Setty Associates and a member of the Epidemic Task Force at ASHRAE, an international society focused on building standards.
+“It makes sense the concentration of droplets increases over time and if they are not removed by the HVAC system, they stay in the space and increase the probability of infection,” said building engineer Raj Setty, the president of Setty Associates and a member of the Epidemic Task Force at ASHRAE, an international society focused on building standards.

 The model “highlights the need that if you are in an enclosed space — a range of different types of spaces, from a building to a public transit or vehicle — that there’s an importance for outdoor air in moving out that contaminated air stream,” said Krystal Pollitt, an environmental health sciences expert at Yale University, who was not involved with this research.